 Passage of the Harrison Narcotics Act .
 Until 1914, there were no illegal drugs in the United States.
-Anyone could walk into a drug store and purchase cocaine, heroin, morphine or numerous other medicines.
-The US Congress passed the Harrison Narcotics Act making certain drugs/medications available only by physician prescription for the first time.1915
+Anyone could walk into a drug store and purchase cocaine, heroin, morphine and numerous other medicines.
+The US Congress passed the Harrison Narcotics Act making certain drugs/medications available only by physician prescription for the first time.

-The American Red Cross established the Town and Country Nursing Service for rural areas nationwide.
+The American Red Cross established the Town and Country Nursing Service for rural area s nationwide.
 Between 1915 and 1935, the Red Cross placed public health nurses in 52 of North Carolina's 100 counties.
-These nurses provide the only health care available to many North Carolinians for years.1916
+These nurses provide the only proffessional health care available to many North Carolinians for years.

-The National League for Nursing Education issues its first Standard Curriculum for Schools of Nursing, the first nationally endorsed uniform curriculum guide for nursing training programs.
+The National League for Nursing Education issued its first Standard Curriculum for Schools of Nursing, the first nationally endorsed uniform curriculum guide for nursing training programs.

 Hundreds of North Carolina nurses care for those stricken with the Spanish Flu in a worldwide influenza pandemic.

 Bessie Roper of Asheville died while nursing students at UNC -Chapel Hill during the Spanish Flu edpidemic.
-Nurses Eliza Riddick and lucy Page died while nursing students at Nc State University in Raleigh.
+Nurses Eliza Riddick and Lucy Page died while nursing students at NC State University in Raleigh.
 A "Volunteer Nurses Memorial Fountain" was constructed in their honor in front of the Wake County Court House.
-When the old Court House was demolished the plaque was moved to the NC State campus.
+When the old Court House was demolished the plaque on the fountain was moved to the NC State campus.

 Information about Spanish Flu in Orange County including information about nurses.